rapid7/insightconnect-plugins/plugins/rest/help.md

 #### GET

-This action is used to make a GET request.
+This action is used to make a GET request

 ##### Input